kyma-project/btp-manager/docs/user/03-40-management-of-service-instances-and-bindings.md

             key2: val2
     ```
     > [!NOTE]
-    > In the **serviceOfferingName**, enter the name of the SAP BTP service you want to use.
-For the **servicePlanName**, use the plan of the SAP BTP service you want to use.
+    > In the **serviceOfferingName** and  **servicePlanName** fields, enter the name of the SAP BTP service you want to use and the service's plan respectively.

-2. Apply the custom resource file in your cluster to create the service instance.
+2. Apply the CR file in your cluster to create the service instance.

     ```bash
     kubectl apply -f path/to/my-service-instance.yaml